 Generally, candidates for dental implants should be in good health, have healthy gums, good oral habits for the aftercare and a healthy jawbone to support the implants.
 Your dental implants can adversely be affected by some chronic diseases, existing dental problems, diabetes, bone disorders, smoking, and alcohol.
 Your doctor can evaluate your situation to determine if dental implants are the best option for you.

 Risks Associated with Implants

 Complications are rare with implant procedures.
 When infections or other complications occur.
 Medication or surgical intervention may be used to treat it.
-Oral surgery may incur damaging of the nerve that controls the sensation.
+Oral surgery may incur damage to the nerve that controls the sensation.
 Such complication is rare and may be temporary or permanent.
-In addition, there is a risk of bleeding, swelling, bruising, infections, discomfort, cosmetic problems and damage to other natural teeth.
+In addition, there is a risk of bleeding, swelling, bruising, infections, discomfort, cosmetic problems, and damage to other natural teeth.
 Ask your surgeon to provide more information about the risks involved with this procedure.

 Implant placement does require several steps over a period of time ranging from 3 months to over 1 year depending on your specific needs.
 Here are the steps followed for implant therapy: